nolantellis/VehicleSurvey/ReadMe.md

 Pattern in report
 * Every Report is grouped by Direction of vehicle and then grouped by function of the Vehicle Stat data structure.
-* So making use of API like predicate and Functions of functional interface the base structure of all reports were reuse able.
+* So making use of API like predicate and Functions of functional interface, the base structure of all reports were reuseable.

 Tools And Technology Used